¡Gracias!

 Annual Songwriter Keynote

 Thanks to everyone involved with the Annual Songwriter Keynote at the University of South Alabama.
-ASK 2020 hosted the Roots on Record symposium on March 2, 2020, and was co-sponsored by the Alabama Humanities Foundation, the USA Department of English, the Stokes Center for Creative Writing, the USA Department of Theatre and Dance, the USA College of Arts & Sciences, and the Independent Music Collective.
+ASK 2020 and ASK 2025 were co-sponsored by the Alabama Humanities Alliance, the USA Department of English, the Stokes Center for Creative Writing, the USA Department of Theatre and Dance, the USA College of Arts & Sciences, and the Independent Music Collective.

 The Independent Music Collective

-Thanks to all the University of South Alabama students who have been members of the Independent Music Collective over the past decade.
+Thanks to all the University of South Alabama students who have been members of the Independent Music Collective over the past fifteen years.
 Their hard work at book fairs and fundraisers made all this possible!
-We owe a huge debt of gratitude to two former students in particular: Kennon Barton, who continues to serve as the IMC’s primary live sound engineer, and founding member Will Tyson, who has devoted countless hours to IMC recordings over the years and who mixed and mastered IMC Volume One.
+We owe a huge debt of gratitude to two former students in particular: the late Kennon Barton, who served for many years as the IMC’s primary live-sound engineer, and founding member Will Tyson, who mixed and mastered both IMC Volume One and IMC Volume Two.

 The Mobile Community

 Finally, none of this would have been possible without the local community.
-Thanks to everyone who has attended an IMC event at Satori and to the many people who have donated their precious time and resources to the IMC project.
-Special thanks to Chuck Cox, Neil Byrne, and Chuck Byrne at Satori Coffee House, to Keith Glass and Nick Piechowski at Mobile Records, to Steve Trout at the University of South Alabama, to Rob Holbert and Steve Centanni at the Lagniappe, to Lawrence Specker at the Mobile Press-Register, and to John Thompson at Callaghan’s for their ongoing support.
+Thanks to everyone who has attended an IMC event and to the many people who have donated their precious time and resources to the IMC’s quixotic project.
+Special thanks to Chuck Cox, the longtime owner of Satori Coffee House, to Keith Glass and Nick Piechowski at Mobile Records, to Rob Holbert and Steve Centanni at the Lagniappe, to Lawrence Specker at the Mobile Press-Register, and to John Thompson at Callaghan’s for their support.